Skip to main content

 KeyPurpose

-PII_ENCRYPTION_KEYAES encryption key for personally identifiable information (names, emails, phone numbers)
+PII_ENCRYPTION_KEYEncryption key for personally identifiable information in the database (names, emails, phone numbers) and job files (documents, photos, videos, GDPR reports)

 PII_HMAC_KEYHMAC key for searchable encrypted field hashes